learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 All three approaches yield the same results!

-**Note**: As a security precaution, most modern websites block the ability to use `fetch()` in console while on their website, so if you are testing out code in browser, make sure to be on a page like `index.html` or `sample_form.html`.
+**Note**: As a security precaution, most modern websites block the ability to use `fetch()` in console while on their website, so if you are testing out code in the browser, make sure to be on a page like `index.html` or `sample_form.html`.

 ## Handling What Happens After